omarfoz/cloud-certification-program/cloud-basics/lab-1-create-account-in-stc-cloud/README.md

 Note*
 * For more information about Security Classification Level vist [Saudi Regulations](https://cloud.stc.com.sa/saudi-regulations/ "saudi-regulations")

-* Referral code is simply a unique combination of numbers, letters, or both which are used as an identifier.
-Businesses use referral codes for their referral programs
+* Referral code is simply a unique combination of numbers, letters, or both which you get it from STC.

 Next
 * Click on Create Organization Account